 When the balance in your gut is disrupted, these pathogens can injure the walls of your intestines and cause intestinal permeability.
 This is a condition called leaky gut syndrome, in which undigested food particles and pathogens can get into the bloodstream via small holes on the intestinal wall.

 This can cause allergies, autoimmune diseases, and inflammation.

 Knowing that, keeping your flora healthy and balanced is a good strategy to promote health and to avoid illnesses.
-Thus, consuming probiotic supplements is necessary in many cases, including a situation where antibiotics were taken.
+This is why consuming probiotic supplements is necessary…

 Why are probiotics necessary